dotnetthailand/dotnetthailand.github.io/content/web-frameworks/nopcommerce/setup-nopcommerce.md

 # Start a website
 - In fact, nopCommerce tries to restart a website after installation is completed, but this does work in Docker context.
 Therefore, you need to manually restart a container.
 - Stop and start Docker containers.
 Kill Docker containers by pressing `CTRL+C` and then run `docker-compose up` again.
+- Wait for a while until a website is ready.
 - Open a browser and navigate to [http://localhost:8080](http://localhost:8080)
 - You will find a home page of nopCommerce with some sample products.
 ![](images/nopcommerce-home-page.png)